tnc-br/ddf-isoscapes/README.md

 ## Local Runtime
 1. connect to your local  machine (cloudtop, gLinux ...)

-2. Install Jupyter :
+2. Install Jupyter and pip
-Install Jupyter on your local machine.
+   * gLinux: Run `sudo apt install jupyter` and `sudo apt install pip`.

 3. Install and enable the `jupyter_http_over_ws jupyter` extension (one-time) The `jupyter_http_over_ws` extension is authored by the Colaboratory team and available on GitHub.